SJECollins/readme-examples/README.md

 Describe the process used to deploy the project to a hosting platform.
 For the first two projects, this will typically be GitHub Pages like the Love Running project.
-The other projects are usually deployed to Heroku which requires more detailed deployment steps
+The other projects are usually deployed to Heroku which requires more detailed deployment steps.

-Steps to deploy:
+Example steps to deploy:
-1. Navigate to the repository settings.
-2. Select the deployment method (e.g., GitHub Pages, Netlify, etc.).
-3. Complete the deployment setup.
+- The site was deployed to GitHub pages.
+The steps to deploy are as follows:
+  - In the GitHub repository, navigate to the Settings tab
+  - From the source section drop-down menu, select the Main Branch and save
+  - Wait for the site to build, then refresh the page for the link to the deployed site

-4. Share the live link here: [Project Live Link](https://example.com/)
+Share the live link here: [Project Live Link](https://example.com/)

 ## Credits